Félix González-Torres: Mirrors

 There are four individual mirror works dating from 1992 to 1994.
 Three of these works consist of mirrors of a specific size that are either hung on or embedded in the wall.
 One of the mirror works consists of a mirrored box that is displayed on the ground.

 Multiples

 The category of multiples represents those works made in edition sizes ranging from six to unlimited.
 There are 18 individual multiples in various mediums, dating from 1987 to 1995.
 Many of the works in this category purposefully resemble unique works, questioning notions of value and the power of the language of categorization.

-Newspaper / Magazine Clippings
+Newspaper and magazine clippings

 Imagery sourced from ‘newspaper and magazine clippings’ features across many bodies of work in Gonzalez-Torres’s practice including paper stacks, puzzles, framed works and paintings.
 These works include images and texts that pertain to politics, violence, consumerism, mass culture, and religion.
 Images of crowds are especially prominent in this category of works, and this motif carries its own diverse scope of meanings in the artist’s work.